-Speeding is one of the most common traffic violations for which Florida drivers receive tickets.
+Speeding is one of the most common traffic violations for which drivers receive tickets.
 Many have gotten a speeding ticket for going a few miles per hour over the limit.
-Some may have received a ticket for traveling 10 or more miles per hour over the limit.
-At times, when traveling at this speed, you may not even realize it until it’s too late — when a cop starts flashing their lights behind us.
+Some may have received a ticket for traveling ten or more miles per hour over the limit.
+At times, when traveling at this speed, you may not even realize it until it’s too late — when a cop starts flashing their lights behind you.

 A charge of speeding at or more than 50 miles per hour over the limit is a completely different scenario.
 If an officer catches you traveling 90 MPH in a 40 MPH zone, it’s difficult to assert that you didn’t realize your speed.
 A high-speed traffic charge requires the help of an attorney to gather evidence and develop a well-organized defense.
 A traffic lawyer with experience defending high-speed moving violations is crucial to securing your future.

-How Serious is Driving 50 MPH or More Over the Limit in Florida?
+How Serious is Reckless Driving 50 MPH or More Over the Limit in Florida?

 Driving 50 or more miles per hour over the limit is described in Florida statute §316.1926.
+Florida’s speeding laws set a structured legal framework that determines penalties based on the severity of the offense, incorporating aspects of reckless driving and giving legal authorities considerable discretion in prosecuting offenders.
 If you received a citation for driving 50 MPH over the limit, the infraction is a non-criminal offense with harsh penalties.
-If you’re convicted, you could incur up to four (4) points against your driver’s license and a fine of $1,000.
+If you’re convicted, you could incur up to four points against your driver’s license and a fine of $1,000.
 You could also lose your license through a license suspension.
 A court appearance is necessary for this offense, so if you don’t show up, the court can issue an administrative license suspension.

 Your Second and Third Conviction of Driving 50 MPH Over the Speed Limit